Frequently asked questions

 Yes, in order to use the interlibrary loan service, you need to have a user account.
 For details on how to register, see the item "Registration" under Library Usage.

-Please write an email to fern.leihe@moz.ac.at.
-Please always check our online catalog to see whether the work you are looking for is in our stock before making a request.
+Please email us at fern.leihe@moz.ac.at.
+Please always check our online catalogue first to see whether the work you are looking for is in our stock before making a request.

-In order to process an interlibrary loan request, we need at least the following information: Author Title for sheet music additionally, if available: Key, instrumentation, directory/opus number If you want a specific edition, we also need the following information: Publisher / Year / Language
+In order to process an interlibrary loan request, we need at least the following information: Author; Title; for sheet music we also need (if available): key, instrumentation, directory/opus number.
+If you are looking for a specific edition, we also need the following information: Publisher / Year / Language

 Please note that no extensive scholarly research can be conducted in connection with interlibrary loan requests.
-Some works cannot be found in any library catalog and therefore cannot be obtained through interlibrary loan.
+Some works cannot be found in any library catalogue and therefore cannot be obtained through interlibrary loan.

-The delivery time within Austria is usually 2-7 days, orders from abroad can also take several weeks.
-When your order arrives, you will be notified by mail.
+The delivery time within Austria is usually 2-7 days, but orders from abroad can take several weeks.
+When your order arrives, you will be notified by email.

-The loan period depends on the supplying library and is usually 1-2 months.
+The loan period depends on the library that owns the work, but it is usually 1-2 months.
 Some works may only be consulted in the reading room.
 For renewal requests, please contact fern.leihe@moz.ac.at.
 We will then ask the supplier library whether an extension is possible.

-No, we offer the interlibrary loan service only for works that are not available in any Salzburg libraries.
+No, we offer the interlibrary loan service only for works that are not available in any Salzburg library.

-If an interlibrary loan request fits thematically with the holdings of the Mozarteum University Library, a purchase request can be made to ankauf.bibliothek@moz.ac.at.
-If the work is available in the trade, it can then be purchased for the library holdings.
+If an interlibrary loan request fits thematically with the holdings of the Mozarteum University Library, a purchase request can be sent to ankauf.bibliothek@moz.ac.at.
+If the work is commercially available, it can then be purchased for the library holdings.
 There are no fees for the user.

 Purchase request

-Any person with a library account can make a purchase request, the desired literature should be related to the subjects taught at the library in the broadest sense.
-There is no restriction on the number of works requested.
+Any person with a library account can make a purchase request, provided the desired literature is related to the subjects taught at the university in the broadest sense.
+There is no restriction on the number of works a person can request.

 Purchase requests should be sent to ankauf.bibliothek@moz.ac.at with personal contact details.
 In addition, we ask for the most accurate bibliographic information possible about the desired work: author, title, publisher, year, edition form (e.g. score, parts, piano reduction, book, e-book, …) AND, if possible, ISBN or ISMN number, as well as other publisher numbers.

-The more accurate the data, the faster the order can be processed, as confusion or queries can be counteracted in advance.
+The more accurate the data, the faster the order can be processed, as confusion or queries can be foreseen and avoided.
 Please note that the costs for the purchase of teaching materials will only be borne by the library if the ordering or invoicing process is also carried out by the library.
 There is no provision for subsequent reimbursement for teaching materials already purchased and given to the library after use.

-If the requested work is subject-related to the Mozarteum University, it can be assumed that the work will be purchased even without feedback.
+If the requested work is related to subjects taught at the Mozarteum University, it can be assumed that the work will be purchased.
 In case of queries or, if necessary, rejection, applicants will be contacted by the library.

 This depends on delivery times, availability and country of origin.
 As a rule, the order of the resource takes place immediately after the receipt of the e-mail.
-Once the work has passed the receiving process at the library (acquisition, cataloging, adjustment), the applicants receive a message.
+Once the work has been processed by library (acquisition, cataloguing, adjustment), the applicant will receive a message.

 Performance material